 Typically, defendants scrutinize a complaint for categories of information that are purportedly trade secrets but are actually publicly available.
 For example, if an employer claims that its pricing (rather than the methodology by which it sets its pricing) is a trade secret, the employee or new employer may argue that pricing is disclosed to third-party customers and potential customers and, as a result, is not secret.
 Employers should only claim that information is a trade secret if they have evidence to support the claim and if that information is pertinent to the facts of the case.
+For more information on what constitutes a trade secret, see Practice Note, Protection of Employers' Trade Secrets and Confidential Information: Trade Secrets.

-Consider What Information Is Common Industry Knowledge
+Consider What Information Is Common Industry or Public Knowledge